Information and dates for the 2018 Conference will be released very soon.

 - Dr. Craig Newman, Clinical Psychologist and NIA Fellow (Plymouth University)

 - Professor Henry Smithson, Professor of General Practice (University College Cork)

 - Professor Mike Kerr, Professor of Learning Disability and Honourary Neuropsychiatrist (Cardiff University)

-PLUS, the will be an update on charity achievements and where we’re headed next, from Jane Hanna, SUDEP Action Chief Executive.
+PLUS, an update on charity achievements and where we’re headed next, by Jane Hanna, SUDEP Action Chief Executive.